opennaslab/kubespider/README.md

 3. Docker is installed on the server。

 ### Default installation(Deploy with Docker)
 To adapt to multiple resource platforms, Kubespider provides many adapters.
 Enable or disable these adapters according to your needs.
-The configuration file is in the `.kubespider` folder:
+The configuration file is in the `.config` folder:

 #### 1.Download the repository and install
 ```sh